-This course presents an analysis of major contemporary social problems, especially in the United States.
+Presents an analysis of major contemporary social problems, especially in the United States.
 Particular attention is given to the problems of poverty, racism, sexism, drug and alcohol abuse, and illiteracy, and their impact on contemporary workplace.
 Consideration is given to diverse sociological perspectives with regard to these problems and their causes, consequences, and solutions.